FogNetwork/Riptide/README.md

+# Deprecated!
+This project is deprecated!
+I am no longer maintaining this project.
+Why not check out [Metallic](https://github.com/Metallic-Web/Metallic)?

+Also if you want another amazing tabbed proxy check out [Velocity](https://github.com/cohenerickson/Velocity).

 # Riptide
 A unique site for combating web filters and regaining internet freedom.
 Riptide features a clean fancy navagation with a easy use and built in inspect element using [avo](https://github.com/FogNetwork/Avo)